mweagle/Sparta/content/docs/eventsources/s3/index.md

   * Implement the associated business logic  (`stampImage`).
   * If needed, create the required [IAMRoleDefinition](https://godoc.org/github.com/mweagle/Sparta*IAMRoleDefinition) with appropriate privileges.
   * Provide the lambda function & IAMRoleDefinition to `sparta.NewLambda()`
-  * Add the necessary [Permissions](https://godoc.org/github.com/mweagle/Sparta#LambdaAWSInfo) to the `LambdaAWSInfo` struct.
+  * Add the necessary [Permissions](https://godoc.org/github.com/mweagle/Sparta#LambdaAWSInfo) to the `LambdaAWSInfo` struct so that the lambda function is triggered.

 The [SpartaImager](https://github.com/mweagle/SpartaImager) repo contains the full code, and includes [API Gateway](/docs/apigateway) support that allows you to publicly fetch the stamped image via an expiring S3 URL.

 ## <a href="{{< relref "#otherResources" >}}">Other Resources</a>

   * The AWS docs have an excellent [S3 event source](http://docs.aws.amazon.com/lambda/latest/dg/getting-started-amazons3-events.html) walkthrough.